yahoo/openstack-collab/specs/affinity-antiaffinity-of-instances-in-a-groups.rst

 Performance Impact
 ------------------

-Potentially, there could be performance impact on accessing aggregation information.
+Potentially, there could be performance impact on accessing aggregates information.

 Other deployer impact